Wolf an der Mosel (Rhein Pfalz), Germany September 2023 (Tour 8)

 Schwangau (Allgau), Germany October 2020 (Tour 3)

 We opted to stay for a couple of days at the 5* Camping Brunnen at Schwangau in the Allgau region of Bavaria.
-It is almost equidistant between Die Konigschlosser (i.e. the castles of Neuschwanstein and Hohenschwangau) and the town of Fussen.
+The campsite is almost equidistant between Die Konigschlosser (i.e. the castles of Neuschwanstein and Hohenschwangau) and the town of Fussen.
 Two days would allow us to catch up on some chores and visit both castles and the town.

 Because of poor weather the dogs had been denied their regular exercise and I took them with me on the 12 mile round trip towards Neuschwanstein Castle, passing the Hohenschwangau Castle and the church of St Coloman on the way.